-The NAM Members will be engaged in the debate of the Sixth Committee on the subtopic identified in resolution A/71/148 entitled "Ways and means to further disseminate international law to strengthen the rule of law".
 The Movement reemphasizes that the principles and rules of international law are indispensable in preserving and strengthening the rule of law at the international level.
-In this context, UN Member States should renew their commitment to respect, defend, preserve and promote the UN Charter and international law, with the aim of making further progress to achieving full respect for international law and its dissemination to strengthen the rule of law.
+Therefore, the Member States of the United Nations should renew their pledge to uphold, preserve and promote the purposes and principles enshrined in the Charter of the United Nations and international law, with the purpose of further advancing towards the achievement of full respect of international law.